mtn/ostep-notes/sources/concurrency.md

 This is just like yielding, except the process ends up asleep and doesn't burn CPU cycles.
 These ideas are implemented in terms of `park` and `unpark` on Solaris and as futexes on Linux.

+## Lock-based Concurrent Data Structures

+When thinking about how to allow concurrent access to data in data structures, we want to add the locks such that operations are all _correct_, without sacrificing too much _performance_.

+### Concurrent Counter

+A simple "data structure" is just a counter that gets incremented across several threads.
+By acquiring a lock before modifying it and releasing it, we can guarantee correctness.
+Even in this case, we can observe how poorly performance scales (the goal is _perfect scaling_).

+### Scalable Counting

+A tradeoff to improve performance of counters are _approximate counters_.
+Each CPU keeps its own counter (with a lock, so threads on that CPU can contend for it), and periodically synchronizes with a global counter by acquiring the global lock.

+### More Complex Data Structures

+In general, scaling for more complex data structures involves protecting specific parts of the structure with locks, rather than having one global lock.